thiagocbarreto/daily-fuel-web/ROADMAP.md

 This roadmap outlines the steps needed to implement the DailyFuel product as specified in the PRODUCT_SPEC.md file.
 It is organized into phases with specific actionable tasks.

+## Product Overview

+DailyFuel is a community-focused habit-building platform where users create and join challenges to develop consistent routines **together**.
+The core concept centers on shared accountability - users don't just track their own habits in isolation but build them alongside friends, family, or colleagues through communal challenges.

+### Why Build Habits Together?

+Research shows that habit formation is 65% more successful when people have accountability partners.
+DailyFuel leverages this by:

+- **Shared Commitment**: When you publicly commit to a challenge with people you know, you're more likely to follow through
+- **Positive Peer Pressure**: Seeing others in your circle making progress motivates you to keep going
+- **Celebration of Wins**: Group acknowledgment of progress creates stronger positive reinforcement than solo tracking
+- **Built-in Support System**: Having others on the same journey provides encouragement during difficult days

+The product allows challenge creators to invite specific people via shareable links, creating small, trusted communities focused on mutual growth rather than exposing users to a public feed of strangers.

 ## Phase 1: Database Setup and Authentication

 1. **Configure Supabase Database Schema using MCP server**